 Best Absorbent: Bounty Select-A-Size Paper Towels

 These rolls are a bit pricier than most of the other paper towels on this list, but when you realize how much a single sheet can mop up in one swipe, you’ll know they were well worth it.
-The 2-ply towels are thick, sturdy, and twice as absorbent as other premium paper towel brands.
+The 2-ply towels are thick, sturdy, and twice as absorbent as other custom-size-it paper towel brands.
 Additionally, the rough texture makes them great for scrubbing away sticky messes and catching loose dirt in the crevices.
-Because these rolls are twice the size of a normal one, you won’t be hitting the cardboard nearly as quickly as you normally would which is very convenient as you won’t have to run out to the garage to grab a new roll nearly as often.
+Because these are double rolls (triple also available), you won’t be hitting the cardboard nearly as quickly as you normally would which is very convenient as you won’t have to run out to the garage to grab a new roll nearly as often.

 Best Resuable: Kitchen + Home Bamboo Towels

 Because bamboo is a fast-growing grass that requires very little water to survive, it is way more sustainable than trees.
 For that reason, bamboo paper towels are a great alternative option for those who are working on creating a more eco-friendly household.
 Unlike most reusable towels, these look and feel like paper towels.
 They are thick, soft, and surprisingly sturdy.
 In fact, you can use them as an affordable replacement when you run out of pads for your flat mop.

 It’s a little annoying to store these once you’ve torn apart their perforations, but there are plenty of great workarounds for that issue: you can roll each sheet and tuck them into a basket, stack them in an old wipes canister, or layer them while you roll them back around the cardboard tube.
 The sheets are machine-washable, so they’re easy to clean.
 You can stick them in the dryer with the temperature on low, but air-drying is your best bet for maintaining their quality and size.